 Down Payment Assistance - Resale Homes Purchase.
 The program provided funds for down payment and affordability gap assistance for the purchase of a resale home by a low or moderate income first time home buyer household.
 Loan terms varied from 30 to 45 years and required either a 5% simple annual interest rate paid monthly, or a 0% simple annual interest rate with no monthly payments.
 All loans are second mortgage deferred payment and forgivable up to \$75.
 If the property is sold, transferred, or no longer owner-occupied before the term expires, the borrower must repay the original principal amount plus an appreciation share.
 This program was eliminated in February 2012; however, there are existing loans receivable.
-As of June 30, 2017, \$3,075 is outstanding.
-As of June 30, 2017, the non-forgivable amount is \$88 and is recorded in governmental activities in the government-wide financial statement.
+As of June 30, 2018, \$3,018 is outstanding.
+As of June 30, 2018, the non-forgivable amount is \$0.

 Down Payment Assistance - New Construction Homes Purchase.
 For new construction units, the amount of the loan is based on the amount of the affordability gap.
 The loan is secured by a deed of trust on the property and affordable housing covenants.
 Loans fall into two types.
 One type is the deferred payment forgivable loan with a loan term of 30 to 45 years; the loan is forgiven at the end of the loan term.
 If the property is sold, transferred, or no longer owner-occupied before the term expires, the borrower must repay the original principal amount plus an appreciation share.
 A small set of loans funded through the American Dream Down Payment Assistance Program are forgiven at a set percentage of the principal amount each year.
 A second type of loan is a deferred payment loan with resale restrictions.
 This includes the most recent HOME funded loans that are subject to resale restrictions and must be resold to low-income home buyers if sold before the end of the term.
-As of June 30, 2017, the forgivable loan amount at the end of the term is \$4,116, and is not recorded on the financial statements.
+As of June 30, 2018, the forgivable loan amount at the end of the term is \$4,138, and is not recorded on the financial statements.
 The Doran Gardens project loans funded through the BEGIN grant are deferred loans and are to be repaid at the end of the 30-year term.
-As of June 30, 2017, the non-forgivable amount is \$5,397 and is recorded in governmental activities in the government-wide financial statement.
+As of June 30, 2018, the non-forgivable amount is \$5,539 and is recorded in governmental activities in the government-wide financial statement.